cesheridan/tabwins.vim/README.md

 **Scenarios**

 _tabwins.vim_ enables developers to create _predefined sets of tabs with designed window structures_, for scenarios that include:
-* **Research into established libraries**, accessed via sets of meaningfully-arranged, many-windowed tabs
+* **Research into established libraries**, viewed from galleries of meaningfully-arranged, many-windowed tabs
 * **Multiple-terminal sessons** where the developer both edits and interacts with static or varying sets of network terminals
 * **File system scans** for quick assessment of what is and is not present in the core directories of an OS instance